In the kitchen sits a cooler box. In it, a Fanta.

 ‘…If only one of you could climb down into the hole and fetch the plank for me.’

 ‘Quiet down, quiet down believers!’
-The pastor interrupts, thrusting his walking stick in the air .
-‘What does the word say, but to fear not anything and everything, including this harmless hole in the ground.’
-His words are met by the respectful yet disapproving glances from the believers.
+The pastor interrupts, thrusting his walking stick in the air.
+I notice that the pastor’s belly sags over his pants, and I wonder if he chose to wear a vertical striped shirt to make himself look lean.
+‘What does the word say, but to fear not anything and everything, including this harmless hole in the ground,’ he says.
+The pastors words are met by the respectful yet disapproving glances from the believers.
 ‘Now which one of you will help this mother?’
 He asks.

 ‘I’ll fetch it,’ the backhoe driver says, climbing down from the vehicle.